 Llano Park is a clutter of burros, roses, and poinsettias.
 Trinkets of all kind, graced with the image of the beautiful Virgin, shine in the hot Mexican sun, waiting to be taken home as a memento of the special day.

-Photographers offer improvised portrait stalls, complete with fruit laden donkey carts (with real or wooden donkeys) and of course some form of the Virgin of Guadalupe, whether it is a sculpture, a framed painting or even a real woman dressed in costume.
-The commemorative photos taken will likely still be on display when the babes are in their 30’s so every ribbon laced braid and palm brimmed hat must be in place.
+Photographers offer improvised portrait stalls, complete with fruit-laden donkey carts (with real or wooden donkeys).
+Of course some form of the Virgin of Guadalupe also appears, whether it is a sculpture, a framed painting or even a real woman dressed in costume.
+The commemorative photos taken will likely still be on display when the babes are in their 30’s so every ribbon-laced braid and palm-brimmed hat must be in place.

 Most of the tiny pilgrims, many under the age of five, seem to understand the importance of the day.
 The little girls calmly follow their parent’s lead, shimmering in their beads and bows and gleaming braids.
 The little boys push back their Juan Diego-esque sombreros to wipe droplets of sweat off their tiny brows.
 Their painted on mustaches, a little off kilter and smudged, give a comical air to their serious expressions.